adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 police intervention, in the film as in late Capitalism, lies in the social contingence of crime itself: punishing individuals never gets to the forces producing violent actors in the first place, elder Gods in the former, patriarchy/racism/poverty/etc. in the latter.
+Man in both appears as "empty", a vessel through which greater forces enact their will.
+Punishment of the guilty is mere performance, justice a sham.
 Cops of the neoliberal state can indict Harvey Weinstein, but just like they can’t indict the cosmos, they can’t indict Hollywood.
-On the other hand, the film’s marked surrealism goes a long way of highlighting the contrivances underlying the modern penal state: it paints a scenario wherein a crisis of the modern disciplinary regime only emerges as a consequence of supernatural intervention.
+On the other hand, the film’s marked surrealism goes a long way of undermining the naturalization of man's emptyness: it paints a scenario wherein a crisis of the modern disciplinary regime only emerges as a consequence of supernatural intervention.
 In so doing, it raises the question of why the problem faced by the chief feels so hauntingly familiar